CLAT Syllabus 2025: Detailed Subjects-wise Syllabus, Download PDF, Important Topics

 CLAT LLM Syllabus 2025

-As mentioned above, the CLAT 2025 LLM syllabus contains subjects of the LLB programme.
+As mentioned above, the CLAT 2025 PG syllabus contains subjects of the LLB programme.
 The questions are asked in similar comprehension passage formats.
 However, questions are framed around specific topics of law and current legal affairs.
 All of the questions asked in CLAT LLM 2025 will be objective-type questions.
 There will be no essay or descriptive section.
 The topics covered in the CLAT LLM syllabus are listed below.

 CLAT 2025 LLM Syllabus